evanthegrayt/standup_md/README.md

 became tedious, as I'd have to look up what I did the day before, copy and paste yesterday's work into a new entry, and add today's tasks.
-This gem automates most of this process, along with providing means of opening the file in your editor, and finding and displaying entries from the command line.
+This gem automates most of this process, along with providing means of opening the file in your editor, finding and displaying entries from the command line, and posting today's standup directly to a chat client.

 In a nutshell, calling `standup` from the command line will open a standup file for the current month in your preferred editor.
 If an entry for today is already